High antioxidant food list in India one should know for a healthy and long life. These foods are easy to eat and have health benefits.

 The polyphenol, Ellagitannin found in Pomegranate may inhibit prostate cancer.

 16. Green Tea –

-One of the recent time fad used by fitness enthusiast world over is Green Tea.
+One of the recent time fad used by fitness enthusiast the world over is Green Tea.
 Polyphenols in Green Tea include catechins, theaflavins, tannins and other flavonoids.
-Catechins (a particular type of flavonoids) is what makes this tea a perfect part of antioxidant rich foods.
+Catechins (a particular type of flavonoids) is what makes this tea a perfect part of a high antioxidant food list.

 The potent catechin present in Green Tea is known as EGCG (Epigallocatechin gallate).
-It has numerous health benefits ranging from improving your metabolism to helping you in weight loss.
+It has numerous health benefits ranging from improving your metabolism to helping you with weight loss.

 Daily consumption of 1 to 3 cups of Green Tea is found to exert positive results.

 Dark chocolate is made from Cacao.
 It is termed as a superfood for decades.
 Raw Cacao contains iron, magnesium, zinc and flavonoids.
 This is converted into cocoa which in turn is then used to make dark chocolate.